L33t-dot-UK/U8g2_Tutorials/Library/Readme.md

   ### void chkAnimation(boolean toMove);

   This method will be called each loop iteration and will allow the animation to be animated.
 It will increment the frame and move the animation.
-The argument toMove tells the methid is it should move the animation.
+The argument toMove tells the method is it should move the animation.
 If it's set to true the animation will move in accordance with the constructor arguments.
 If it's set to false the animation will not move.

   ### boolean to increment();